threelittlemonkeys/lstm-crf-pytorch/README.md

 # LSTM-CRF in PyTorch

 A PyTorch implementation of bidirectional LSTM-CRF for sequence tagging, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html).

+Supported features:
-It supports mini-batch training with CUDA.
+- Mini-batch training with CUDA
+- Vectorized computation of CRF loss

 ## Usage